 Income Statement

 An income statement, also known as the profit and loss statement (P&L), is a financial report that summarizes a company’s revenues, expenses, and profits over a specific period.
-It provides insights into the company’s operational performance and profitability, helping stakeholders assess financial health and decision-making.
+It provides key insights into operational performance and profitability, enabling stakeholders to evaluate efficiency, growth, and risk.
+According to the International Accounting Standards Board (IASB, 2024), income statements play a central role in assessing a firm’s capacity to generate future cash flows, forming a foundation for both internal management decisions and external investment evaluations.

 1. Components of an Income Statement